 When we are baptized, we are enlightened.
 Being enlightened, we are adopted as sons.
 Adopted as sons, we are made perfect.
 Made perfect, we become immortal . . . 'and sons of the Most High' [Ps.
 82:6].
 This work is variously called grace, illumination, perfection, and washing.
 It is a washing by which we are cleansed of sins, a gift of grace by which the punishments due our sins are remitted, an illumination by which we behold that holy light of salvation.

-Tertullian, Baptism 1 (A.D.
-203):
+Irenaeus of Lyons, The Demonstration of the Apostolic Preaching (A.D.
+192):